djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/applied_mechanics/README.md

-Here are some fascinating projects that caught my attention on YouTube:
+Here are some projects that caught my attention on YouTube:

 - **[The Secret of Flight](https://youtube.com/playlist?list=PLwr4eb5N5Dr6qqVuHy__GMl9ORfcA9YP1&si=gjSWG_4zi8OAxj_C):** This educational series, hosted by German aeronautical engineer Dr. Alexander Lippisch, explains the mysteries of flight and the science behind it.
 - **[Car Aerodynamics](https://youtube.com/playlist?list=PL52-wxMBN-Egg8v8X6ixIacFtq3Cw5fDz&si=vbRJVkkPc9Idm9R4):** A playlist exploring the principles and applications of car aerodynamics.